Will Smith Player Props: Dodgers vs. Yankees

-The Los Angeles Dodgers and Will Smith (.433 slugging percentage over his past 10 games, including one homer), battle starting pitcher Luis Severino and the New York Yankees at Dodger Stadium, Friday at 10:10 PM ET.
+The Los Angeles Dodgers and Will Smith (.441 slugging percentage over his past 10 games, including one homer), battle starter Gerrit Cole and the New York Yankees at Dodger Stadium, Saturday at 7:15 PM ET.

-He notched a home run while going 2-for-4 in his previous game against the Nationals.
+In his most recent game, he strung together two hits (going 2-for-4) against the Yankees.

 Will Smith Game Info & Props vs. the Yankees